top of page

 It’s about being held

-And God has been carrying me.
+And God has been holding me.

 About the Author